S. DEREK JOHNSON-GAGE, ESQ.

 An Atlantan for more than fifteen years, I have been practicing law in Georgia for over a decade.
 I earned a Bachelors Degree at The University of Maryland, College Park and later attended law school at Emory University School of Law, where I graduated with a Juris Doctorate in 2003.
-After earning my law degree, I clerked for criminal defense attorney Brian Steel in a variety of high profile cases before continuing my practice of law as a trial litigator and estate planner; the last several years with The Gage Law Firm, specializing in criminal and probate cases involving mental illness.
+After earning my law degree, I clerked for criminal defense attorney Brian Steel in a variety of high profile cases before continuing my practice of law as a trial litigator; first in indigent defense and now over eleven years with The Gage Law Firm, specializing in criminal and probate cases involving mental illness.
+I now teach as an adjunct professor at Emory Law School in the area of criminal competency and insanity defenses.

 My mission as an attorney and business owner is to provide the most educated and sound advice to my clients while being immediately responsive to their needs.
 By putting your trust in my firm, you can be certain that:

 I don't make impossible promises for the sake of getting a case--the only promises I make are to work tirelessly to get you the results you deserve and to be available to you for counsel and advice at all times.